Testing Imprecise Hypotheses: The Gaussian sequence model

 \subsubsection{Lower bound for the functional estimation regime}

 The construction in the previous section relies on the fact that the mixing distributions are centered and share the first moment.
 This structure facilitates bounding their total variation.
 The following lemma extends this idea by providing general conditions under which the total variation of Gaussian mixtures with moment-matching mixing distributions can be bounded, a technique that has been employed to great success across the estimation and testing literature \citep{lepskiEstimationLrnormRegression1999,ingsterTestingHypothesisWhich2001,caiTestingCompositeHypotheses2011a,wuMinimaxRatesEntropy2016,hanEstimationL_Norms2020}.
-A proof of the statement can be found in \zcref{lemma:moment_matching_priors} of \zcref{sec:chi2_bound}.
+A proof of the statement can be found in Appendix \ref{sec:chi2_bound} of the supplementary material.